cmasta9/invaders/README.md

 It's very unfinished at this time.

+Click and drag to rotate the camera.
 Double-click to shoot a low-poly ball at the aliens.
-If the game freezes, you probably just got a game over.
-Reload to try agian.
+Reload to try again on game over.